Hello Teachers & Directors!

 Rights: Music Theatre International

-Grosh has a great collection of backdrops for Into the Woods here.
+We have a great collection of theatrical backdrops you can rent for Into the Woods.

 Les Misérables – School Edition